enviconnect/public-inductionzone-policies/README.md

 - to receive email (including marketing) from the operators to the email address you used to sign up for the slack channel.
 These emails may be sent through third-party tools.
 You have the right to unsubscribe from such services directly or by emailing induction.zone@enviconnect.de.

 ### Messaging
-By messaging us through email, LinkedIn or other third-party messaging services you agree:
+By messaging us through email, LinkedIn or other messaging services you agree:

 - to receive email (including marketing) from the operators to the email address you used to contact us.
 In the event that you use a direct messaging service (e.g., LinkedIn), we may use email addresses that are publically available in your profile.
 These emails may be sent through third-party tools.
 You have the right to unsubscribe from such services directly or by emailing induction.zone@enviconnect.de.

+### Email Marketing
+We may offer you opportunities to subscribe to a newsletter or register for a mailing list.

+By registering or subscribing you agree to receive emails from us that we think are relevant to you.

+These services will be provided by a third party and by subscribing or registering you will be agreeing to their terms and conditions.
+These services allow you to unsubscribe at will.

-### Data sharing
+## Data sharing
 We will not share your data with any third party.

 ## Updates
 This policy is subject to revision without notice.
 The current version of this policy is the most recent release at https://github.com/enviconnect/public-inductionzone-policies/releases.